-It has been postulated that an active lifestyle aids psoriasis, but the exact nature of this benefit has not been clarified.
+It has long been understood that an active lifestyle can aid in the aliaition of some psoriasis symptoms.
 Being active is better for most people for general health and well-being, so healthy exercise and activity levels are recommended.

 Children might have a distinct look to their psoriasis compared to adults, and it may be misdiagnosed as another skin condition.

 Babies in nappies may have what’s known as napkin psoriasis, which could be confused for irritant dermatitis or an infection.
 Guttate psoriasis – the type of psoriasis that appears as small pink scaly bumps on the skin (gutta means drop in Latin) – is often associated with strep infections in children and is more common in children than adults.

 Psoriasis is complicated.
 It seems to be an inflammatory immune response that causes skin cells to replicate too quickly, resulting in thick, scaly plaques on the skin.
 It is estimated that about a third of all psoriasis appears in children, with incidence increasing.

 Treatments for psoriasis in children include topical steroids and light therapies.

 We treat children & adults with psoriasis at ENRICH clinic.